PerformanC/NodeLink/README.md

 * Threshold: How much time in milliseconds should NodeLink wait to do an action before disconnecting from a voice channel.
 * stateInterval: How much time in milliseconds should NodeLink wait before sending state to the client.
 * statsInterval: How much time in milliseconds should NodeLink wait before sending stats to the client.

+You can also enable or disable each source, and to enable soundcloud, you need to get a client ID from [here](https://soundcloud.com/you/apps).

 ### Running